-If you ever get chatting to a chef about knives, the discussion will almost always veer towards Japanese chef knives.
-They’re well known for offering quality and design that has been developed over centuries.
-The Japanese know their knives and two of the best all-rounders are the Gyuto and Santoku.
-Although they do have similar features, they also have features which make them suitable for different tasks in the kitchen.
+Chat with a chef about knives and the discussion will often veer towards Japanese chef knives.
+Japan is well known for making professional kitchen tools that have been developed over centuries.
+Two popular allrounders are the Gyuto and Santoku.
+Although they have similar features, they also have differences.
+This makes them suitable for different tasks in the kitchen.

-If you’ve come to this page, you are probably trying to work out whether you should invest in a gyuto or santoku knife.
+If you’ve come to this page, you may be trying to work out whether you should invest in a gyuto or santoku knife.
 This article will look at the difference between these knives, as well as their features, strengths, and weaknesses.

-I own both of these blades and have my personal opinion on what they’re both good for.
-I also have to admit that I favor one of these over the other.
-However, to make this review more reliable, I reached out to my Facebook and Reddit cooking groups for their opinion as well as collating online product reviews to get the full picture.
+I own both of these sharp steel blades and have my personal opinion on what they’re both good for.
+To make this review more reliable, I reached out to Facebook and Reddit cooking groups for their views.
+Online product reviews were also collated to get the full picture.

 |Best use||Chopping, dicing, mincing.
 A Good all-rounder.||Chopping, dicing, mincing.
 A Good all-rounder.|